Enrique Oltuski: Biography

 Oltuski is a representative of what was known as "the plain” the less radical wing of the revolutionary movement, known for its commitment to the overthrowing Fulgencio Batista and establishment of a liberal democracy.
 After the triumph of the revolution, As Minister of Communications, Oltuski became one of three ministers members of the "July 26 Movement” to join the first cabinet of the president Manuel Urrutia Lleó.
 Oltuski would later be appointed vice president of the Central Planning Board, post he held for five years under the command of Ernesto Guevara.

 At the time of his death in 2012, Oltuski was serving as Deputy Minister of the Fishing Industry.

 Publications

-From the year 2000 has begun to publish some books:
+From the year 2000, Oltuski published some books.